 What Are Social Norms?

-While the importance of social norms for shaping and transforming communities is uncontested, their nature and normativity are controversial.
-Most recent theorists take social norms to arise if members hold certain attitudes, such as expectations on others, perhaps along with certain behaviours.
-Yet attitudes do not create norms, let alone social norms or social normativity.
-Social norms are instead made: through a social process.
-Social norming processes are special communication processes, often non-verbal and informal.
+Most recent theorists take social norms to arise from certain attitudes, such as expectations on others, perhaps along with conforming practices.
+Challenging this view, we argue that social norms are instead grounded in a social norming process: an (often non-verbal) social communication process that institutes or ‘makes’ the norm.
 We present different versions of a process-based account of social norms and social normativity.
-The process-based view brings social norms closer to legal norms, as processes represent social ‘acts’, just as laws and contracts arise through acts rather than mere attitudes, for instances acts of voting or signing.
+The process-based view brings social norms closer to legal norms, by taking social norms to arise through ‘expressive acts’, just as some laws and contracts arise through acts of voting or signing, not through mere attitudes.
+Social norms should be distinguished from social pressures, which often co-exist with social norms but are caused by attitudes.